jboss-fuse/quickstarts/fuse/sap-qrfc-destination-fuse/README.md

 To configure the quick start for your environment:

-1. Deploy the JCo3 library jar and native library (for your platform) and IDoc3 library jar to the `lib` folder of the project.
+1. Deploy the JCo3 library jar and native library (for your platform) and IDoc3 library jar to the `lib` folder of your JBoss Fuse installation.
+2. Edit the custom properties file (`etc/custom.properties`) of your JBoss Fuse installation and add the following packages to the `org.osgi.framework.system.packages.extra` property:

+> org.osgi.framework.system.packages.extra = \
+>...
+>> com.sap.conn.idoc, \
+>> com.sap.conn.idoc.jco, \
+>> com.sap.conn.jco, \
+>> com.sap.conn.jco.ext, \
+>> com.sap.conn.jco.monitor, \
+>> com.sap.conn.jco.rt, \
+>> com.sap.conn.jco.server

-* Edit the project's Spring file (`src/main/resources/META-INF/spring/camel-context.xml`) and modify the `quickstartDestinationData` bean to match the connection configuration for your SAP instance.
+3. Edit the project's Spring file (`src/main/resources/OSGI-INF/blueprint/camel-context.xml`) and modify the `quickstartDestinationData` bean to match the connection configuration for your SAP instance.
-* Edit the project's request files (`src/data/request?.xml`) and enter the SID of your SAP in the location indicated.
+4. Edit the project's request files (`src/data/request?.xml`) and enter the SID of your SAP in the location indicated.

 Build and Run the Quickstart
 ----------------------------

 To build and run the quick start:

-1. Change your working directory to the `sap-qrfc-destination-standalone` directory.
+1. Change your working directory to the `sap-qrfc-destination-fuse` directory.
 * Run `mvn clean install` to build the quick start.
-* Run `mvn camel:run` to start the Camel runtime.
+* In your JBoss Fuse installation directory run, `./bin/fuse` to start the JBoss Fuse runtime.
+* In the JBoss Fuse console, run `osgi:install -s mvn:org.fusesource/camel-sap` to install the JBoss Fuse SAP Synchronous Remote Function Call Destination Camel component.
+Note the bundle number for the component bundle returned by this command.
+* In the JBoss Fuse console, run `osgi:install -s mvn:org.jboss.quickstarts.fuse/sap-qrfc-destination-fuse` to install the quick start.
+Note the bundle number for the quick start returned by this command.
+* In the JBoss Fuse console, run `log:tail` to monitor the JBoss Fuse log.
+* Copy the request files (`src/data/request?.xml`) in the project to the input directory(`work/sap-qrfc-destination-fuse/input`) of the quick start route.
-* In the console observe the contents of the IDoc processed by the route.
+* In the JBoss Fuse console observe the request sent by the endpoint.
 * Execute the queued requests waiting in the inbound queue `QUICKSTARTQUEUE`.
 Using the SAP GUI, run transaction `SMQ2`, the Inbound Queue qRFC Monitor:
     a.
 Select the `QUICKSTARTQUEUE` queue.
     b.
 Display the queue contents (Edit > Display Selection).